lilidan/easy-swift-localize/README.md

     text = "china".loc

-3.Copy the genstrings.py in the directory of your project,the same path with *.swift Open the command line tool,run the python file, like this
+3.Copy the genstrings.py in the directory of your project,the same path with *.swift.

+  Open the command line tool,run the python file, like this

       python /Users/...your directory.../genstrings.py *.swift